myhomeiot/esphome-components/README.md

 - [ESPHome](https://esphome.io) version **2022.1** or later

 If you use ESPHome **2021.12** version or earlyer you need to make [following changes](https://github.com/esphome/esphome/pull/2854) in ESPHome `esp32_ble_tracker` component.
-In order to apply this PR you can use following ESPHome configuration:
+In order to apply this PR you can use following ESPHome configuration (requires **ESPHome 2021.11** or later):
 ```yaml
 external_components:
   - source: github://myhomeiot/esphome-components